Steps to Become A Local Program Partner

 Step 1: Check Availability

-If you’re interested in starting an affiliate program for the children in your community, first check to see if the Imagination Library is already offered in your community.
+If you’re interested in starting a local program for the children in your community, first check to see if the Imagination Library is already offered in your community.

 What do you need to consider to get started?

 - Partnering with a Non-profit (501c3)

 We mail books at special non-profit mailing rates, and a non-profit partner must be involved to qualify for these rates.